dwyl/home/town-council-requirements.md

 ## Especialidades
 If you do hand in your architectural plans for approval first, you'll get a letter from the council with a list of :wrench: :nut_and_bolt: projects you need to hand in (they are not specific to your property) and a deadline by which to do so.
+You can find our list here: https://github.com/dwyl/home/issues/36

 Getting the documents together was extremely time consuming not only because it's essentially a process of herding cats, but because the Braga town council